DansGit/qnatool/README.md

 # qnatool
-This is a program for turning words (sentences, paragraphs, etc) into networks. qnatool was inspired by the work of Roberto Franzosi (*From Words to Numbers: Narrative, Data, and Social Science*) and Saatviga Sudhahar (*Automating Quantitative Narrative Analysis of News Data*) and does best to follow their examples for doing quantitative narrative analysis.
+This is a program for turning words (sentences, paragraphs, etc) into networks. qnatool was inspired by the work of Roberto Franzosi (*From Words to Numbers: Narrative, Data, and Social Science*) and Saatviga Sudhahar (*Automating Quantitative Narrative Analysis of News Data*) and does its best to follow their examples for doing quantitative narrative analysis.

 I should add that this program represents my first steps into